Perfect (Hedley song): Awards and nominations

-Commercial performance
+Chart performance

 "Perfect" entered the Billboard Canadian Hot 100 at number 36 on the chart dated December 5, 2009.
 It was the week's highest-ranking debut and also notably debuted one spot above the position of their previous single, "Don't Talk to Strangers", which was the week's "airplay gainer".
 After reaching the top 10 in April 2010, "Perfect" peaked at number 7 on the chart dated May 8, 2010.
 The song reached a peak position of 5 on the Canadian Digital Songs component chart the same week.

 "Perfect" is the band's first song to enter one of the US Billboard charts, debuting at number 40 on the Adult Pop Songs chart dated October 2, 2010.
 The song spent 20 weeks on the chart and reached a peak of 25 on the chart dated January 1, 2011.

+On a chart compiled by CBC Music, also based on numbers reported by Nielsen, "Perfect" was listed as the 44th most-played song on Canadian radio between January 1, 2001 and July 2015.

 Music video

-The music video for "Perfect" was directed by Kyle Davison and Mahlon Todd Williams and premiered March 5, 2010.
+On March 1, 2010, the group released a teaser for the music video for "Perfect".
+It was directed by Kyle Davison and Mahlon Todd Williams and premiered March 5, 2010.
 It alternates between performance shots – first of Hoggard alone at a piano, and later the whole band – in an all-white room and "abstract vignettes" that depict a tumultuous relationship; the latter are presented in slow motion, with images of flames or shattered glass superimposed on the scene.
 Toward the end of the video, Hoggard is shown dressed all in white while the female character hurls a bucketful of red paint at him.
 This red splatter imagery is used in the single artwork.
 According to Davison, the video is meant to represent "a relationship at the beginning of the end."